 - Place several fire bricks inside your oven.
 When you cook, the bricks will absorb the heat.
 You only need to leave the oven door ajar to release that heat into your house (use caution with this plan if you have children).
 No fire bricks?
 Pop your pizza stone in there.

 - Install a simple timer on your water heater so that it’s only running when you actually need hot water.
-No sense heating it all day while you’re at work.
+No sense heating it all day while you’re at work or in the middle of the night.

 - Only wash full laundry loads.